hortonworks/ansible-hortonworks/README.md

   Run the `install_hdp.sh` script that will install the HDP cluster using Blueprints while taking care of the necessary prerequisites.

-...or alternatively, run each step separately:
+...or, alternatively, run each step separately:

+1. Build the Cloud nodes

+  Run the `build_cloud.sh` script to build the nodes.
+Refer to the Cloud specific INSTALL guides for more information.

 1. Prepare the Cloud nodes

   Run the `prepare_nodes.sh` script to prepare the nodes.